-Drink plenty of fluids.
+- Drink plenty of fluids.

 - Don't smoke.
 And stay away from other people's smoke.

 If acid reflux (GERD) is causing your laryngitis, you may need to take steps to reduce the reflux.

 You may need surgery if your vocal cords have been damaged, such as by sores or polyps.

 - Akst L (2011).
 Hoarseness and laryngitis.
 In ET Bope et al., eds., Conn's Current Therapy 2012, pp. 223–228.
 Philadelphia: Saunders.

 - Caserta MT (2005).
 Acute laryngitis.
 In GL Mandell et al., eds., Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, 6th ed., vol. 1, pp.758–759.
+Philadelphia: Elsevier/Churchill Livingstone.

 - Cherry JD (2009).
 Croup (laryngitis, laryngotracheitis, spasmodic croup, laryngotracheobronchitis, bacterial tracheitis, and laryngotracheobronchopneumonitis).
 In RD Feigin et al., eds., Feigin and Cherry's Textbook of Pediatrics Infectious Diseases, 6th ed., vol. 1, pp. 254–268.
 Philadelphia: Saunders Elsevier.

 - Koufman JA, Belafsky PC (2003).
 Infectious and inflammatory diseases of the larynx.
 In JB Snow, JJ Ballenger, eds., Ballenger's Otorhinolaryngology Head and Neck Surgery, 16th ed., pp. 1185–1217.
 Hamilton, ON: BC Decker.

-- Rubin MA, et al. (2012).
-Pharyngitis, sinusitis, otitis, and other respiratory tract infections.
-In DL Longo et al., eds., Harrison's Principles of Internal Medicine, 18th ed., vol. 1, pp. 255–267.
-New York: McGraw-Hill.
+- Rubin MA, et al. (2015).
+Sore throat, earache, and upper respiratory symptoms.
+In DL Kasper et al., eds., Harrison's Principles of Internal Medicine, 19th ed., vol. 1, pp. 225–235.
+New York: McGraw-Hill Education.